Naradana/mt-webserver/README.md

 0.2 - Basic web server functionality in main thread to serve simple requests without starting a worker-thread, e.g. deliver file content and cached HTTP responses

-0.3 - Thread pool and intelligent routing HTTP requests to existing threads, e.g. depending on session cookie values so the same thread handles requests in a session
+0.3 - Thread pool and intelligent routing HTTP requests to existing threads, e.g. depending on session cookie values so the same thread handles requests in a session.
+Throwing aways worker-threads from time to time frees memory allocation that could not be cleaned up by the JavaScript garbage collector.

 0.4 - Shared ACID key/value store supporting transactions

+...

+1.0 Fully-fledged webserver ready for productive use